Introduction

 - Disease or product registries

-- Biometric monitoring sources including pedometers and smart watches
+- Biometric monitoring sources such as pedometers and smartwatches

-Health data from these sources can provide a more comprehensive picture of the patient journey and experience.
-It can even provide an overview of population health.
-Although RWD can enable clinical evidence, it’s essential that the data is fit-for-purpose (i.e., relevant, valid, and reliable), which is only determined based on the research question it’s answering.
+Health data from these sources can provide a more comprehensive picture of the patient journey and experience, and can even provide an overview of population health.
+Although RWD can enable clinical evidence, it’s essential that the data is fit-for-purpose (i.e., relevant, valid, and reliable), which is determined based on the research question.

 How Does Real-World Data Differ from Real-World Evidence?